Computing Mean & STD in Image Dataset

 # display images

-for batch_idx, (inputs, labels) in enumerate(sample_loader):
+for batch_idx, inputs in enumerate(image_loader):

 fig = plt.figure(figsize = (14, 7))